djordison/My_Learning_Tracker/README.md

 It is not clear from the data how the cost of housing is calculated.
 In the case of rent, there is a clear direct cost, however the cost of purchased housing is unclear as to the impact of purchase price vs mortgage vs carrying costs.
 As well, there is no differention across specific geographies in the data available.

 Overall the conclusion can be that other than for some specific categories, consumer prices for essential and non-essential goods have increased at a slower rate than median weekly wages, implying a higher effective purchasing power for consumers from 1997 to 2019.

+### 2020/04/05

+Mini-project completed to learn to scrape web for results on topic/geo/recency.

+Two methods learned:
+> Googlesearch - fast, easy, no API required.
+Limited to pulling URLs only, only from google mainpage search results, and also a mandatory 2 second delay between queries.
+> Googlequery - Access custom search via google API.
+More involved, requires setting up an API.
+Can be used to pull from any website via customsearch.
+Also able to get metadata, as well as some html.